-Currently there are 3.7. million children out of school in Afghanistan, with 60% of those being female.
-Girls continue to be among the most marginalized and vulnerable across the country, and a often the last in their household to be provided with livelihood and education opportunities.
-As a result of the protracted conflict, rigid and conservative socio-cultural norms and limited education facilities, girls continue to be denied education opportunities.
+Currently there are 3.7. million children out of school in Afghanistan, 60% of whom are female.
+Girls continue to be among the most marginalized and vulnerable across the country, and are often the last in their household to be provided with livelihood and education opportunities.
+As a result of the protracted conflict, rigid and conservative socio-cultural norms, and limited education facilities, girls continue to be denied education opportunities.

-As part of DFID’s Girls’ Education Challenge, programmes such as STAGES have been introduced to provide remote and marginalized girls with access to community based education opportunities.
-STAGES currently provides community based school for over 10,000 girls from grade 1 to grade 10 across the country.
-Furthermore, the project as provided employment and training opportunities to teachers, in an environment where teaching opportunities are scarce.
+As part of DFID’s Girls’ Education Challenge, programs such as STAGES have been introduced to provide remote and marginalized girls with access to community-based education (CBE) opportunities.
+STAGES currently provides community-based schools for over 10,000 girls from grade 1 to grade 10 across the country.
+Furthermore, the project has provided employment and training opportunities to teachers, in an environment where teaching opportunities are scarce.

-Sayara has been working with the STAGES programme since 2014, conducting monitoring and verification activities of CBE classes in addition to implementing the baseline and midline evaluations for STAGES Phase 2 in 2017 and 2018.
-The baseline and midline evaluations were complex, multistage, mixed method longitudinal studies, following a random cohort of girls throughout their journey in the STAGES programme.
-The evaluation included a series of household surveys, girls life skill and leadership skill assessment, learning tests (EGRA / EGMA), school observation studies and teacher classroom participatory observations.
-The evaluation interviewed over 2400 girls, their male and female care givers and influential community leaders and teachers from targeted sites.
+Sayara has been working with the STAGES program since 2014, conducting monitoring and verification activities of CBE classes, in addition to implementing the baseline and midline evaluations for STAGES Phase 2 in 2017 and 2018.
+The baseline and midline evaluations were complex, multi-stage, mixed-method longitudinal studies, following a random cohort of girls throughout their journey in the STAGES program.
+The evaluation included a series of household surveys, assessment of girls’ life skills and leadership skills, learning tests (EGRA / EGMA), school observation studies, and teacher classroom participatory observations.
+The evaluation interviewed over 2,400 girls, their male and female caregivers, and influential community leaders and teachers from targeted sites.

-Sayara’s findings contributed to a body of evidence on girls education internationally through the GEC and DFID.
-In addition, results provided STAGES implementing partners with a key set of recommendations to adjust their safeguarding approaches, areas of particular focus to improve learning outcomes, and overall body of evidence on barriers inhibiting girls access to school.
+Sayara’s findings contributed to a body of evidence on girls’ education internationally through the Girls’ Education Challenge and DFID.
+In addition, results provided STAGES implementing partners with a key set of recommendations to adjust their safeguarding approaches, areas of particular focus to improve learning outcomes, and an overall body of evidence on barriers inhibiting girls’ access to education.